-- (a) The waiver is valid for an initial period of three years from the [REDACTED] and is granted on condition that we engage Mr. NG to assist Mr. ZHOU in discharging his duties as a company secretary and in obtaining the "relevant experience" as required under Rule 3.28 of the Listing Rules. - (b) Our Company undertakes to re-apply to the Stock Exchange for a waiver from strict compliance with the company secretary qualification requirements under Rules 3.28 and 8.17 of the Listing Rules if Mr. NG ceases to meet the requirements under Rule 3.28 of the Listing Rules or otherwise ceases to act as a joint company secretary of our Company. - (c) Mr. ZHOU will comply with the annual professional training requirement under Rule 3.29 of the Listing Rules and will endeavour to attend relevant training courses, including introduction on the latest changes to the relevant applicable Hong Kong laws and regulations and the Listing Rules, that may be organised by our Hong Kong legal advisers on an invitation basis and seminars organised by the Stock Exchange (or other recognised course providers in Hong Kong) for listed issuers from time to time. - (d) Before the expiration of the initial period of three years, the qualifications and experience of Mr. ZHOU will be re-assessed by the Stock Exchange for the purpose of determining whether the requirements under Rules 3.28 and 8.17 of the Listing Rules can be satisfied and whether the need for the ongoing assistance of Mr. NG will be required.
+- (a) The waiver is valid for an initial period of three years from the [REDACTED] and is granted on condition that we engage Mr. NG to assist Mr. ZHOU in discharging his duties as a company secretary and in obtaining the "relevant experience" as required under Rule 3.28 of the Listing Rules.
+The waiver can be revoked if there are material breaches of the Listing Rules by our Company. - (b) Our Company undertakes to re-apply to the Stock Exchange for a waiver from strict compliance with the company secretary qualification requirements under Rules 3.28 and 8.17 of the Listing Rules if Mr. NG ceases to meet the requirements under Rule 3.28 of the Listing Rules or otherwise ceases to act as a joint company secretary of our Company. - (c) Mr. ZHOU will comply with the annual professional training requirement under Rule 3.29 of the Listing Rules and will endeavour to attend relevant training courses, including introduction on the latest changes to the relevant applicable Hong Kong laws and regulations and the Listing Rules, that may be organised by our Hong Kong legal advisers on an invitation basis and seminars organised by the Stock Exchange (or other recognised course providers in Hong Kong) for [REDACTED] issuers from time to time. - (d) Before the expiration of the initial period of three years, the qualifications and experience of Mr. ZHOU will be re-assessed by the Stock Exchange for the purpose of determining whether the requirements under Rules 3.28 and 8.17 of the Listing Rules can be satisfied and whether the need for the ongoing assistance of Mr. NG will be required.
 We will liaise with the Stock Exchange to enable the Stock Exchange to assess whether Mr. ZHOU, having benefited from the assistance of Mr. NG for the preceding three years, has acquired the skills and the knowledge necessary to carry out the duties of company secretary and the relevant experience within the meaning of Note 2 to Rule 3.28 of the Listing Rules.